Where it all began… Terry Gibson

 Developed with rising star Ben Murphy of Murphy’s Law Distillery, Elmira, Ontario, MOONDANCE is a ten times distilled, triple charcoal filtered corn mash spirit several notches up from moonshine and is the first offering of its type made in Canada.

-Aligned to the ‘cocktail culture’ popularity, the primary product target demographic is young millennials and professionals (30-55) seeking alternative and complimentary choices to vodka and other clear spirits, enjoyed both neat and in mixed cocktails.
+MOONDANCE is an alternative and complimentary choice to vodka and other clear spirits, enjoyed both neat and in mixed cocktails.